RoboDog Documentation

 Getting started

 If you are completely new to ROS, there are a few resources we can personally recommend.
-First of all, the official ROS documentation features an extensive tutorial for both Python and C++.
-If you are looking for a good lecture on ROS, the five lectures available on the website of the Robotic Systems Lab at ETH will have you covered on all basic ROS functionalities and feature structured exercises with prepared packages and code (solutions are spread all over Github).
-Additionally, the ros_best_pratices package can serve as a template for further projects.
+First of all, the official ROS documentation features an extensive for both Python and C++.
+If you are looking for a good lecture on ROS, the five on the website of the Robotic Systems Lab at ETH will have you covered on all basic ROS functionalities and feature structured exercises with prepared packages and code (solutions are spread all over ).
+Additionally, the package can serve as a template for further projects.

 Working with the available packages